GATB/MindTheGap/doc/MindTheGap_assembly.md

 MindTheGap fill (-in <reads.fq> | -graph <graph.h5>) -contig <contigs.fa> [options]
 ```

+It takes as input 2 mandatory files : the sequencing reads or their de bruijn graph if already computed (options `-in` and `-graph` respectively) and the set of contigs in fasta format (option `-contig`).

+### Specific input parameters

-Options are similar to those of the standard mode of MindTheGap.
+Most options are similar to those of the standard mode of MindTheGap, notably for the de Bruijn graph construction or for computational resource settings (see [../README.md](../README.md)).
+Specific options of the `contig`mode:

-`-contig` is a fasta file containing the contigs to use.
+- `-contig`: the contig file path in fasta format.
+Note that only contigs larger than 3*kmerSize will be used.
   Although MindTheGap has been tested with contigs obtained with the assembler [Minia](https://github.com/GATB/minia), which uses similar assembly heuristics, contigs from any assembler may be used.

+- `-overlap`:

+  In many assembly outputs, contigs ends may overlap.
+  In particular, contigs from *De Bruijn* based assemblies may overlap from `k`.
+  In case the overlap between your contigs exceeds the 'k' value chosen for *MindTheGap*, we recommend specifying the overlap using the `-overlap` option.

+- Graph complexity

+  Local assembly may be tuned by allowing larger and more complex assemblies between the contigs.
+  Option `-max-length` specifies the maximum length a gapfilling may reach, while option `-max-nodes` is the number of nodes that can be built in the assembly graph.
+  Increasing these two parameters may improve the results for gapfilling of assemblies much shorter than their expected size.

 ### Output